Akshay001-A/EchoBrain-X/README.md

 Instead of spending hours manually navigating through hundreds of files, developers can upload a repository and instantly gain deep insights through AI-driven analysis, semantic search, and intelligent code conversations.

-Whether you're onboarding to a new project, preparing for interviews, reviewing open-source repositories, or understanding legacy systems, EchoBrain X transforms complex codebases into clear, interactive knowledge.
+Whether you're onboarding to a new project, preparing for interviews, reviewing open-source repositories , EchoBrain X transforms complex codebases into clear, interactive knowledge.

 ### 🎯 What EchoBrain X Provides